brianspiering/quotes_from_others/README.md

 “The real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.
 And it is terrifically dangerous, and it is now approaching a point of crisis overall."
 — E. O. Wilson

+"The most important things are the hardest to say, because words diminish them."
+— Stephen King

 -----
 Other sources